-At 30 June 2018, credit risk in the form of counterparty default, spread and concentration risk comprised 2.6%, 0.3% and 0.9% respectively of the undiversified basic SCR ("BSCR").
-Credit risks could arise from exposure to various reinsurance counterparties and two banking counterparties, one UK-based and one South Africa-based.
+At 30 June 2019, credit risk in the form of counterparty default, spread and concentration risk comprised 0.6%, 0.3% and 2.6% respectively of the undiversified basic SCR ("BSCR").
+Credit risk arises from exposure to various reinsurance counterparties and three banking counterparties, two UK-based and one South Africa-based, as well as funds relating to VitalityInvest.

-All of the reinsurance counterparties with which Vitality Life Limited has treaties are highly rated and all have a credit quality step of 1.
-At 30 June 2018 there was no loss given default for any of the reinsurance counterparty exposures because the negative reinsurance recoverables outweighed any loss in risk mitigating benefit.
+All of the reinsurance counterparties with which VLL has treaties are highly rated and all have a credit quality step of 1.
+At 30 June 2019 there was no loss given default for any of the reinsurance counterparty exposures because the negative reinsurance recoverables outweighed any loss in risk mitigating benefit.
 The credit risk is therefore not material.

-The banks are highly reputable and creditworthy with credit quality steps of 1 and 4 respectively - the credit quality step of the South African bank is constrained by the fact that it is a South African company where the sovereign rating is BB.
+The banks are highly reputable and creditworthy with credit quality steps of 1, 2 and 4 respectively - the credit quality step of the South African bank is constrained by the fact that it is a South African company where the sovereign rating is BB.

 Credit ratings are used to assess credit risks.
-Vitality Life Limited does not routinely make its own assessment of credit risk of counterparties other than to use the ratings provided by rating agencies (although Vitality Life Limited could potentially do so if it has reason to believe that the rating agencies ratings are inaccurate or out of date).
+VLL does not routinely make its own assessment of credit risk of counterparties other than to use the ratings provided by rating agencies (although VLL could potentially do so if it has reason to believe that the rating agencies ratings are inaccurate or out of date).